 - Using a date selector to only show assignments created this week

-- If using Collector for ArcGIS or Survey123 to collect or update existing data, add those layers to the map and monitor their progress as well.
+- If using Collector or Survey123 to collect or update existing data, add those layers to the map and monitor their progress as well.

 - If the supervisor wants to view the Dashboard on a smartphone, learn more about Smartphone design practices